suraj-srinivas/suraj-srinivas.github.io/index.markdown

 title: about
 ---

 I am a machine learning researcher interested in model interpretability, data-centric machine learning, and more broadly, the "science" of deep learning.
-In the past, I have worked on feature attribution, model robustness and computational efficiency of machine learning models.
-For more information, please see my <a href="/publications.html">publications</a>.
+I am also interested in their intersections with aspects such as robustness and computational efficiency.
+For more information, please see my <a href="/research_themes.html">research themes</a> and <a href="/publications.html">publications</a>.

 I was previously a postdoctoral research fellow with [Hima Lakkaraju](https://himalakkaraju.github.io/) at Harvard University.
-Before this, I completed my PhD with [François Fleuret](https://www.idiap.ch/~fleuret/), at [Idiap Research Institute](http://www.idiap.ch/en) & [EPFL](http://epfl.ch/), Switzerland.
+I completed my PhD with [François Fleuret](https://www.idiap.ch/~fleuret/), at [Idiap Research Institute](http://www.idiap.ch/en) & [EPFL](http://epfl.ch/), Switzerland.

 I am an organizer on: